MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/formula-bar-find-replace.md

     :::image type="content" source="media/formula-bar-find-replace/regex-highlighting.png" alt-text="The formula in the formula bar with matching results highlighted for the regular expression shown in the Find and Replace control":::

 - Use the **Previous match** and **Next match** arrow icons to move forward and backward through any matches the search returns.
-As you move through the matches, the match position updates and the row containing the match is highlighted to let you know which match you are currently working with.
+As you move through the matches, the match position updates and the row containing the match is highlighted to let you know which match you're currently working with.

     :::image type="content" source="media/formula-bar-find-replace/match-highlighting.png" alt-text="The formula in the formula bar with a line highlighted for the match currently in focus from using the previous match and next match arrow icons":::